teatwig/nano-9/README.md

 If you can't afford Pico-8, you can still play with it and learn it using the [educational edition](https://www.pico-8-edu.com).

+### Why not support `peek()` and `poke()`?

+Pico-8 has easter-egg like features where if one tickles the right part of memory, one _can_ access the keyboard keys or the mouse position, which are not explicitly available via the API.
+While I think that is fun for a fantasy console, I am not intent on replicating that behavior.
+Instead I would suggest that people extend the Lua API to provide access to whatever new facilities they need.

+If someone were to make a handful of useful `peek()` or `poke()` cases work, I would consider such a pull request.

 ## Compatibility